yggdrasilradio/rpilights/README.md

 ### Hardware

 Lights [here](https://www.amazon.com/Diffused-Digital.../dp/B00B4UKG2W).
-This link may be outdated at some point as the vendor likes to play
-Feng Shui with his listings.
-Also, be aware that the delivery times can sometimes be very long, like several months, so plan ahead!
+This link may be outdated at some point as the vendor likes to play Feng Shui with his listings.
+Also, be aware that the delivery times might sometimes be very long, like several months, so plan ahead!

+If the link is outdated (likely), look for these keywords:

+* WS2811
+* 12mm
+* Diffused
+* RGB
+* LED
+* Round
+* IP68
+* DC 5V

 Either mount in pegboard (holes every 2 inches drilled out to 12mm) or in 1/2 inch grid hardware cloth.